VitorVVO/PLN-NER_with_Weak_Supervision/README.md

 Professor: Vinícius R. P. Borges

-This is a repository containing codes and an article about named entity recognition experimentation using Weak Supervision and a Conditional Random Field model trained from Weak Supervision results
+This is a repository containing codes and an article about named entity recognition experimentation using Weak Supervision and a Conditional Random Field model trained from Weak Supervision results.

 This repository is composed by:
   * dodfSkweak.py: Weak supervision application in "Contratos" acts;